 Let me just say these couple of things, then.
 First, and this is in no way meant to defend Netanyahu, but let’s be totally honest and acknowledge that Haj Amin al-Husseini seems to have been a pretty terrible guy.
-As TPM’s Josh Marshall points out, al-Husseini stands out even in a 1930s Arabian context in which Nazi sympathy wasn’t exactly unheard of (although we should also be totally honest and note that there were a whole lot of Arabs who fought against the Nazis in the Middle East theater during World War II).
+His Nazi sympathies stands out even in a 1930s Arabian context in which Nazi sympathy wasn’t exactly rare–although we should also note that there were a whole lot of Arabs who fought against the Nazis during World War II.
 Most Arabs who had any Nazi sympathies had them primarily because the Nazis were the enemy of their enemies, Britain and France, which together controlled much of the Arab world at that point.
 They largely forgave Germany for having been allied with the Ottomans during World War I, because they saw Germany (via the unequal terms of the Versailles Treaty) as a victim of the same European powers (France and Britain) that had moved in to colonize the Middle East after the war ended.

-Al-Husseini, on the other hand, certainly supported the Nazi fight against the British (he had a more complicated relationship with the French), but his attraction to Hitler was largely driven by Husseini’s own deep-seated antisemitism.
-He worked to recruit Muslim fighters in Bosnia and Albania on Hitler’s behalf.
+Husseini, on the other hand, certainly supported the Nazi fight against Britain (he had a more complicated relationship with the French), but his attraction to Hitler was mostly driven by his own deep-seated antisemitism.
+Husseini worked to recruit Muslim fighters in Bosnia and Albania on Hitler’s behalf.
 He clearly saw the Nazi project as a model for how the Arabs could deal with their own “Jewish question” in Palestine.
 So yeah, not a good guy.
 He may well have encouraged Hitler to implement the Final Solution, if Hitler had needed any encouragement.
-But the historical facts tell us that the Nazis embarked on the plan to exterminate, rather then expel, the Jews before the 1941 meeting where Netanyahu tells us that Husseini thought up the Final Solution and, with his apparent Svengali powers, then talked Hitler into implementing it.
+But the historical facts tell us that the Nazis embarked on the plan to exterminate, rather then expel, the Jews before the 1941 meeting where Netanyahu tells us that Husseini thought up the Final Solution and, with his apparent Svengali powers, talked Hitler into implementing it.

 Netanyahu isn’t even the only person to attempt an argument like that in the past week.
 Last Friday, The Atlantic’s Jeffrey Goldberg rolled out a more sophisticated argument designed to deliver the same message (and including a reference to Husseini, to boot):